sugaryourcoffee/secondhand/doc/printer.md

 printer in their printer selection without installing the printer on their machine.
 To proceed press the *Continue* Button.
 Now select the model of your printer.
 By selecting a model the corresponding printer driver will be installed.
-If you don't find the printer driver search the web for the prnter driver.
+If you don't find the printer driver search the web for the printer driver.
 The printer driver usually comes in a zipped file.
-Unpack the zip file and and select the *Browse...* button in the CUPS web interface.
+Unpack the zip file and select the *Browse...* button in the CUPS web interface.
 Navigate to the directory where you unpacked the drivers and select the appropriate *PPD* file for your printer.
 In my case it is a *Canon LPB6650dn*.
 The driver is not available in the *Model* select box.
 So I have to download the driver from the